yaejinpark/disaster-tweets/README.md

 ## Communication Protocols

+We will be using a combination of the following to maintain communication and keep on schdule:

-* Google Docs to share information outside of Github
+* Google Docs to share and store information outside of Github (Roles, Plans, Updates)
 * Github with individual branches in order to post code and update the ReadMe
-* Weekly meetings to discuss updates and plan roles for the upcoming week
+* Weekly meetings to discuss updates, problems, plans and roles for the upcoming week
 * Slack to communicate with eachother, ask questions, get help, etc.